HL7/livd/input/pagecontent/general-definitions.md

 ## LIVD Data Definitions
 ### LIVD Publication
-This information establishes the version for the publication expressed through the LIVD Catalog profile, including:
+This information that describes the overall LIVD publication is expressed through the LIVD Catalog profile, including:

 * **_Publisher_** is the entity publishing the mapping information.
 * **_Publication Version ID_** is human-readable information provided by the vendor that can be used to differentiate LIVD Publication versions.